Wellington Institute of Technology

 The Wellington Institute of Technology, also known as WelTec, is a New Zealand polytechnic based in Petone, Lower Hutt.
 WelTec was formed in 2001 by an amalgamation between the Central Institute of Technology (established in 1960) and the Hutt Valley Polytechnic (established in 1904) In 2020, WelTec, along with 15 other national polytechnics, became subsidiaries of Te Pūkenga – New Zealand Institute of Skills and Technology.

-WelTec delivers vocational education to about 8000 students every year.
+WelTec delivers vocational education to about 8,000 students every year.

 WelTec offers over 130 courses in disciplines ranging from hospitality, business, information technology, visual arts, counselling, engineering, construction and creativity.

 History

 Formation of Petone Technical School and name changes (1904–1960)

 WelTec was formed in 1904 as the Petone Technical School at a different site in rented buildings.
 In 1908 the polytechnic moved to its current site in Petone on Kensington Avenue.
+The new technical school building (situated off Buick Street) was formally opened on 26 February 1909, by the Hon.
+G. Fowlds, the current Minister of Education at the time.

 The polytechnic went through multiple name changes; including Petone Technical College, Hutt Valley Memorial Technical College, Petone Technical Institute and Hutt Valley Polytechnic.